GET: Global envelopes in R: Definitions of global envelopes

+MM was financially supported by the Research Council of Finland (project numbers 295100, 306875, 327211) and TM by the Grant Agency of Czech Republic (Project No.\ 19-04412S and 24-11096S).
+The authors thank Ji\v{r}\'{i} Dvo\v{r}\'{a}k, Pavel Grabarnik, Ute Hahn, Mikko Kuronen, Michael Rost and Henri Seijo for their contributions and suggestions of code, as well as Stavros Athanasiadis, Wenlin Dai, Marc G.\ Genton, Milan J\'ilek, Naveen Naidu Narisetty, Tom\'a\v s Roskovec, Samuel Soubeyrand and Ying Sun for their collaboration on developing global envelope methods.
+The authors wish to acknowledge CSC -- IT Center for Science, Finland, for computational resources.

-\subsection{Definitions of global envelopes}
+\section{Definitions of global envelopes}

-Here different types of global envelopes are defined for the general vectors $\TT_i=(T_{i1},\dots,T_{id})$, $i=1,\dots,s$.
-Some of the measures have been defined for functions in original publications \citep[e.g.,][]{MyllymakiEtal2017, NarisettyNair2016}, however here it is assumed that the functions have already been discretized as demanded in practice.
+Here, we provide definitions of the different global envelopes and the corresponding measures, as outlined in Table \ref{tab:GEoverview}.
+When working with functions, it is assumed that they have already been discretized as required in practice.
+Thus, we consider general vectors $\TT_i=(T_{i1},\ldots,T_{id})$, $i=1,\ldots,s$, for which a global envelope is to be constructed.

+The measures satisfy the IGI property with probability 1 if there are no pointwise ties, meaning that there are no ties in $T_{1k},\ldots,T_{sk}$ for every $k = 1,\ldots,d$.
+This holds if $\TT_i$ are realizations of an absolutely continuous random vector.
+If pointwise ties do occur, the IGI property may be violated in elements of the vector where ties are present.
+For the measures based on pointwise ranks (Sections \ref{sec:rank}-\ref{sec:area}), we use the pointwise mid-rank for tied values to weigh down the influence of elements ($k$) where many $T_{ik}$, $i=1,\ldots,s$, coincide.

-\subsubsection{Global rank envelope}
+\subsection{Global rank envelope}

 The extreme rank $R_i$ of the vector $\TT_i$ is defined as the minimum of its pointwise ranks, namely